-Level 1

-Learning Outcome Descriptors

-An ophthalmologist achieving this level will:

-Know about leadership competencies in the nine behavioural dimensions as defined by the NHS Leadership Academy .
-Demonstrate learning about leadership: for example, NHS Leadership Academy Edward Jenner programme.
+Level 1 Learning Outcome Descriptors An ophthalmologist achieving this level will: Know about leadership competencies in the nine behavioural dimensions as defined by the NHS Leadership Academy: inspiring shared purpose; leading with care; evaluating information; connecting our service; sharing the vision; engaging Demonstrate learning about leadership (one example is the NHS Leadership Academy Edward Jenner programme).
 Understand the organisation of the healthcare system to appreciate the political, environmental and economic context of patient care.

-Know what leadership means for you and identify areas for own development.
+the team; holding to account; developing capability; influencing the results.
+Know the principles of leadership and identify areas for own development.
 Demonstrate an understanding of why leadership is important in own role as a clinician.
 Actively participate and contribute to the work and success of a team (demonstrate appropriate followership).
-Complete Trust Mandatory Training in relevant areas: Information Governance, Equality and Diversity.
+Complete Trust mandatory training in relevant areas such as, for example, Information Governance, Equality and Diversity.
 Identify areas for own development (e.g. utilising the NHS Leadership Academy self-assessment tool) and be able to reflect on lessons learnt.